3 Problems Caused By An Oversized Air Conditioner:

 - The state of your home’s ducting (does it have leaks?)and a lot more

 A technician can only provide an appropriate recommendation for an AC size for your house if all of the considerations mentioned above are considered.
-Unfortunately, many HVAC technicians don’t know how to make a cooling load estimate or omit it while installing a new air conditioner.
+Unfortunately, many AC installation in Louisville don’t know how to make a cooling load estimate or omit it while installing a new air conditioner.

 Contact a professional to examine your air conditioner and calculate the cooling demand.
 Only then will you be told if your existing air conditioner is oversized.